Music (MUSC)

 Individual instruction, normally in the area chosen in MUSC 3470.
 An important constituent of the grading procedure for this course is performance in and attendance at the recitals/concerts of the Faculty of Music.
 For Music students only.

-Participation in University Symphony Orchestra, University Wind Ensemble, Upper Voices, Concert Choir, University Jazz Orchestra, University Concert Band or University Singers, as is appropriate to the student's background and/or major applied area (placement to be determined by ensemble committee).
+Participation in University Symphony Orchestra, University Wind Ensemble, Upper Voices, Concert Choir, University Jazz Orchestra, University Concert Band or University Singers, as is appropriate to the student's major practical study area and/or program.
+(Ensemble audition normally required.
+Check audition requirements for specific ensembles on the Faculty website.)

 Participation in jazz ensemble(s) as assigned by the ensemble committee.
 May not be held with the former MUSC 4182.
 Course entry is subject to audition for students not enrolled in the Bachelor of Jazz Studies program.